sudeshnadutta/EDA-on-IPL-Data/README.md

 ### Brief Overview of the steps followed in this project

-There are 2 datasets used for EDA purpose. 'matches' dataset gives information on all the matches played in IPL between 2008 and 2018 i.e. information on the following:
+There are 2 datasets used for the analysis. 'matches' dataset gives information on all the matches played in IPL between 2008 and 2018 i.e. information on the following:
 - Season
 - Venue
 - City